m9ssah/UGC-pipeline/README.md

-(NOT FINISHED, UPDATE AS U PROGRESS THRU PROJ)
+# UGC-Pipeline

+*NOTE: You must already have Roblox studio and blender installed on your system before using this pipeline, the rest of the models are automatically downloaded when running the pipeline.*

+##

-This project will enable users to automate the following steps of UGC creation:
+This project aims to enable users automate the following steps of UGC **(Roblox 3D user generated content)** creation: \
-Text/Image Input → Text2Image Generation → 3D Model Generation (TripoSR) → Blender Processing → Roblox-Ready FBX
+- Text/Image Input → Text2Image Generation → 3D Model Generation (TripoSR) → Blender Processing → Roblox-Ready FBX

-This is a Roblox UGC (User Generated Content) pipeline that I've created so that ugc creation can be more accessible to all roblox players.
+This is a Roblox UGC pipeline that I've created so that ugc creation can be more accessible to all roblox players.

-NOTE: You must already have Roblox studio and blender installed on your system before using this pipeline, the rest of the models are automatically downloaded when running the pipeline.
+## Instructions

-Here are some brief instructions on how to use this in addition to roblox studio so that you can end up creating your own roblox hats too:
+Here are some brief instructions on how to use this in addition to roblox studio so that you can end up creating your own roblox hats too: \
-Open Studio → Import FBX → run AFT → Generate Accessory → Publish
+- Open Studio → Import FBX → run AFT → Generate Accessory → Publish